bsu-cs315/P2-Jewel-Thief/README.md

 - [ ] ⭐ Include parallax scrolling in the background.
 - [ ] ⭐ Include tiles that can be passed in one direction, such as being able to jump up through a tile and land atop it.

+### Juice:
+#### 1st example: I added a simple aurora around the character when the character is moving.
+I implemented this with the CPUParticles2D node in godot.
+I got this idea from the juice it or lose it video where they used a trail to follow the ball in thier game.
+I liked the idea and thought it added a nice touch to a moving object and decided to try and add a trail to my character, after fooling around for a little I thought the aurora style was really cool so I stuck with it.

+#### 2nd example:

 ## Third-Party Assets

 All images used come from [Kenney.nl](https://www.kenney.nl).